How to Understand Core Commander Mechanisms: Guide for Beginners

-- Which commanders you will take with you in late game.
+- Which commanders will you take with you in the late game?

-- Are you willing to use with low stars while skilling up your commanders’ skills.
+- Are you willing to use low stars while skilling up your commanders’ skills?

-A commander pairing is when you dispatch a march consisting of primary and secondary commander.
-This is called commander pairing and both stand to benefit from each other skills and abilities.
+A commander pairing is when you dispatch a march consisting of a primary and secondary commander.
+It is called commander pairing, and both stand to benefit from each other skills and abilities.

-But this is also important to know in Rise of Kingdoms because the level, talent builds, and skills that your commander do have an impact on your game play.
+But this is also important to know in Rise of Kingdoms because the level, talent builds, and skills that your commander does impact your game play.

 Here’s an example:

-Both dispatches have the same infantry talent tree and exact same army against the enemy.
+Both dispatches have the same infantry talent tree and the same army against the enemy.
 But, which one fights better?
-If you guessed the results is same, you are correct.
-Although, the first one would have done a better job in late game.
+If you guessed the results are the same, you are correct.
+Although, the first one would have done a better job in the late game.

-Whereas the second commander pairing would do a lot better in early to mid game.
-That’s because the first commander pairing gets to use the active skill right away.
+The second commander pairing would do a lot better early to the mid game because the first commander pairing gets to use the active skill right away.

-While the level requirements to upgrade your epic commanders is 16.67% lower compared to legendary commanders makes Eulji Mundeok an ideal choice for early to late game.
+While the level requirements to upgrade your epic commanders is 16.67% lower than legendary commanders, Eulji Mundeok is an ideal choice for early to late games.

 You can visit our commander guides to learn more about each commander pairings, such as Trajan, Hannibal Barca, Bjorn Ironside, Ragnar Lodbrok, Jadwiga, and Moctezuma I example.